odinsystems/.github/profile/README.md

 ## ODIN Laboratory

-A novel platform for social scientists to conduct mutli-agent network experiments with human and AI agents.
+A novel online laboratory framework for social scientists to conduct mutli-agent network experiments with human and AI agents.